Gender and Decision-making in Natural Resource Management

 Update: October 2016

-As part of the ReSDA workshop held in Ottawa on October 26-28, 2016, Kiri Staples provided an update of the research.
+As part of the ReSDA workshop held in Ottawa on October 26-28, 2016, Kiri Staples provided an summary of her research.
 You can view the powerpoint presentation or read the abstract provided that summarizes research in the project.

 Update: May 2014